 Oncobiologics, Inc. ("Oncobiologics" or the "Company") was incorporated in New Jersey on January 5, 2010 and started operations in July 2011.
 In October 2015, the Company reincorporated in Delaware through the merger with and into Oncobiologics, Inc., a newly formed Delaware corporation, with the Delaware corporation surviving the merger.
 Oncobiologics is a clinical-stage biopharmaceutical company focused on identifying, developing, manufacturing and commercializing complex biosimilar therapeutics in the disease areas of immunology and oncology.
-The Company has established fully integrated inhouse development and manufacturing capabilities that address the numerous complex technical and regulatory challenges in developing and commercializing mAb biosimilars.
-Since inception, the Company has advanced two product candidates into clinical trials: a biosimilar to adalimumab (Humira®) and a biosimilar to bevacizumab (Avastin®), both of which are being prepared to move into Phase 3 clinical trials.
-Additionally, the Company has six preclinical biosimilar product candidates under active development.
+The Company has established fully integrated inhouse development and manufacturing capabilities that addresses the numerous complex technical and regulatory challenges in developing and commercializing mAb biosimilars.
+Since inception, the Company has advanced two product candidates into clinical trials: a Phase 3-ready biosimilar to adalimumab (Humira®) and a Phase 3-ready biosimilar to bevacizumab (Avastin®).
+Additionally, the Company has six preclinical biosimilar product candidates in various stages of development.